This conference series for 16-19s, powered by Samsung, took place earlier this year but the discussions continue.

-For the Good of Rome is a programme of one day conferences and digital experiences in April and May 2017.
+For the Good of Rome was a programme of one day conferences and digital experiences in April and May 2017.
 Designed for for A-Level students, they ran alongside our Rome MMXVII Season.

 - Politics is inherently unfair in a system where it will always be the few making decisions on behalf of the many.

 - The art of rhetoric has no power or place in modern politics.

 - The qualities we admire in male leaders are seen as negative in women.